E-Permits: Vehicle and vessel dealers

 Who needs to use E-permits?

 All retail vehicle dealers are required to use E-permits.

 What does it do?

-The E‑permits system automates the dealer temporary permit process by allowing Washington licensed vehicle dealers to issue, revoke, reprint, and extend permits electronically.
+The E-permits system allows Washington licensed vehicle dealers to issue, revoke, and reprint dealer temporary permits electronically.

 What you’ll need

 - A computer with any operating system (such as Windows) and any of the following browser software:

 - Adobe Reader or similar software for reading PDF files.